fleekxyz/non-fungible-apps/README.md

 - Prove the minting and copy-mint flow for these contracts

 Later on, when the initiative proves its value, a service will be added to Fleek's platform in a friendly way for anyone to be able to get their applications onboard.

-## 💡 Proof of concept

-The proof of concept was concluded last year and you can reach more information [here](https://github.com/fleekxyz/non-fungible-apps/wiki/%F0%9F%92%A1-Proof-of-Concept).

 ## 📚 Dependency Highlights